oktadev/okta-blog/_source/_posts/2022-01-19-react-storybook.md

 {% img blog/react-storybook/react-storybook-components.jpg alt:"Browsing the React components with Storybook" width:"800" %}{: .center-image }

-The component shows up in the main view, and the icons above let you change the background, the screen size and even allow you to check the dimensions of the component's layout.
+The component shows up in the main view, and the icons above let you change the background, the screen size, and even allow you to check the dimensions of the component's layout.
 Below the main view, you can manually adjust the options passed to the component.
 I invite you to play around with all the features Storybook provides.

 ## Creating the unit converter application using Storybook component stories